 - Sew a simple zig-zag stitch.
 On the needle (top) side, you should not see the bobbin thread.
 However, on the bobbin (bottom) side, the needle thread should make only a very slight appearance.

 - Sew a buttonhole.
-You want a machine that makes a pretty buttonhole.
+You want a machine that makes a pretty buttonhole easily.

-- Finally, sew through at least four to nine layers of denim.
+- Finally, sew through at least four and up to nine layers of denim.
 Did it do so smoothly and without a hitch?
 Or, did is sputter and stall?
 If it sputtered and stalled, I would suggest you continue searching.

 These four tests will give you firsthand knowledge of how the sewing machine will handle your preferred fabrics and the stitch quality it produces.